diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 I've decided to read [Grune/Jacob's Parsing Techniques](https://dickgrune.com/Books/PTAPG_2nd_Edition/).
 Now, in the book, the first parsing method that is encountered is that of [Unger's Parsers](https://user.phil-fak.uni-duesseldorf.de/~kallmeyer/Parsing/unger.pdf) which requires all the k-partitions of the input string to execute.

-> I'm not completely sure on this as I found divergent convetions, but we are probably looking for the union of all the premutations of each k-partition for an Unger Parser, since the term Integer Partitions implies unordered entities such that $$ 3 + 1 $$ is the same partition as $$ 1 + 3 $$.
+> From what I could gather it seems that, in regards to Unger's Parsers, we are actually interested in Integer Compositions rather than partitions.
-I've seen this type called Integer Combinations but I cannot find any definitive proof on the correct terminology.
+> The difference seems to be that order does not matter in partitions, such that $$ 2 + 1 $$ and $$ 1 + 2 $$ represent the same partition, while it matters in compositions.

 To my surprise, it seems that there is no default way in factor to partition a sequence in k-partitions; or, at least, I was unable to find it neither by searching where I toughth it would be, namely, [math.combinatorics](https://docs.factorcode.org/content/vocab-math.combinatorics.html), [grouping](https://docs.factorcode.org/content/vocab-grouping.html) or [splitting](https://docs.factorcode.org/content/vocab-splitting.html); neither by a general search.